 Which option is better as a corporate card?

 Of all the payment options available, the use of debit cards and prepaid cards has become increasingly prevalent.

 As many small and medium-sized enterprises may not meet the operational or revenue requirements to apply for a corporate credit card, the debit card is a great option.
 The minimum criteria is lower, usually requiring only a functioning company account.
-Additionally, many debit cards now offer cashback rewards that allow consumers to enjoy rebates while making purchases.
+Additionally, many debit cards now offer cashback rewards that allow customers to enjoy rebates while making purchases.

 Furthermore, companies have the option to apply for debit cards for their employees to facilitate procurement or business trips.